ColumPaget/treasury.lua/README.md

 The 'keyring' feature uses the linux keyring system.
 This requires keyutils/keyctl to be installed.
 When this boolen option is turned on ('y') it will store passwords in the kernel keyring system as they are typed in.
 After being stored, treasury.lua will not need to ask for the password going forwards, and will 'remember' it for that user, until that user logs out. treasury.lua will first try to store keys in the 'session' keyring, and if there isn't a session keyring, it will fall back to the  'user' keyring.
 The user keyring carries some dangers that anyone logged in as the user can get the password from the user keyring, even if they have a different login session.
 This feature is new and experimental, so it defaults to off ('n').

+Sometimes, somehow, you can get an incorrect key in your keyring.
+Use the '-K' option to disable getting from the keyring. treasury.lua will then ask for the password afresh, and store the new on in the keyring.

 The 'keyring_timeout' setting allows setting a timeout in seconds for passwords stored in the kernel keyring.
 If a given password is unused for longer than this time, then it will be deleted from the keyring.
 The default is one hour (3600 seconds).